 Le Fornaci – an exciting Lugana white wine from Tommasi

 Le Fornaci is an ongoing wine project by the Tommasi family.
 It’s in the Lugana DOC on the southern tip of Lake Garda.
 Gradually, this project has come to fruition, and the latest 2020 release is a beauty.
+(Update – so is 2021).
 Here’s why.

-Unusually, Lugana is one of the few DOC’s that straddle two Italian regions – those being Lombardy to the west and Veneto to the east.
-While 90% of the vines grow in Lombardy, 60% of the winemaking is in the Veneto.
+Unusually, Lugana is one of the few DOCs that straddle two Italian regions: Lombardy to the west and Veneto to the east.
+While 90% of the vines grow in Lombardy, 60% of the winemaking is in Veneto.

 However, Lugana’s claim to greatness also derives from its local white grape, called Turbiana.
 This variety has had many names, and DNA testing shows it to be a biotype of the Verdicchio grape variety of Italy’s Le Marche region.
 Indeed, because this grape is in Lugana’s medieval records, it may originate from Lake Garda.
 Once known as Trebbiano di Lugana, DNA testing shows it’s the same grape as the Trebbiano di Soave too.
 So this is not just “any old” Trebbiano (of which there are many) but a white grape that’s one of Italy’s best.

 While DNA proves the pedigree, Turbiana has long adapted to the Lugana terroir.
 The microclimate and soils encourage a unique aroma and flavour profile different from Soave or Le Marche.
 Turbiana grapes ripen evenly and slowly, providing richness while retaining their refreshing acidity.
-The resulting Lugana wines can therefore be consumed young but can also age well.
+Therefore, the resulting Lugana wines can be consumed young but can also age well.

 The DOC stipulates that Turbiana must make up at least 90% of the wine, though, in reality, most are 100%.
 If there is another component, it’s usually Friulano or Chardonnay.
 Meanwhile, 95% of all production is dry and still white.
 The DOC also allows for fizz and a sweet late harvest (vendange tardive) wine.

 As far as the dry wines are concerned, the majority are simply Bianco, typically aged for 3-4 months on the lees.
-However, Superiore indicates at least 12 months ageing, while Riserva insists on at least 24 months ageing, including six months in bottle.
+However, Superiore indicates at least 12 months of ageing, while Riserva insists on at least 24 months, including six months in the bottle.
 There are no other ageing rules.
-Hence there are some oaked examples made because Turbiana and wood can play nicely together.
-Generally speaking, the presence of any overt oak flavours in the wine has reduced in recent years.
+Hence, some oaked examples exist because Turbiana and wood can play nicely together.
+Generally speaking, any overt oak flavours in the wine have reduced in recent years.

 Perhaps unsurprisingly then, Tommasi has made a white Lugana DOC wine that has been in their portfolio for many years.
-However, in 2013 they recognised that Lugana had the quality potential to produce its flagship white wine eventually.
+However, in 2013 they recognised that Lugana had the quality potential to eventually produce its flagship white wine.
 It would, in turn, bring opportunities to use their expertise in tourism and hospitality.
 And so, the Le Fornaci project was born.

 Le Fornaci means Furnace, named after a local Roman brick kiln.
 It now comprises three vineyard plots planted with Turbiana.
 Totalling 45 hectares, 40 are currently in production.
 Two older vineyards are situated inland on sandier soils near San Martino di Battaglia.
-The third and youngest plot is near the lake on clay soils at Sirmione, and since 2019 its vines contribute to le Fornaci.
-This vineyard adds more body and structure to the wine, complementing the aroma and elegance from the other two.
+The third and youngest plot is near the Lake on clay soils at Sirmione, and since 2019 its vines have contributed to le Fornaci.
+This vineyard adds more body and structure to the wine, complementing the aroma and elegance of the other two.

-At present, the grapes are machine-harvested at night, ensuring a rapid harvest when the grapes are at their lowest temperature.
+The grapes are machine-harvested at night, ensuring a rapid harvest when the grapes are at their lowest temperature.
 It’s an essential quality point because, at present, the grapes must travel for 45 minutes to Tommasi’s winery in Pedemonte di Valpolicella.
 However, this is a temporary measure because Tommasi will build a dedicated winery at Sirmione next to the Le Fornaci vines.
-In turn, this will increase scale and quality while also providing a new tourism and hospitality venue.
+It will increase scale and quality while also providing a new tourism and hospitality venue.